macrogreg/sdk-dotnet/Doc/Articles/Temporal_SDK_for-DotNet_High-Level_Spec.md

     // ...
     PerformSomeLogicWorkflowStub someLogicStub = new(workflowCtx, "Sample-Workflow-Id");

+    Task<ResultDataset> someLogicConclusion
-    Task<ResultDataset> someLogicConclusion = someLogicStub.ApplyTheLogicAsync(new DataRecord(42, "forty two"));
+                = someLogicStub.ApplyTheLogicAsync(new DataRecord(42, "xyz"));

-    // At this point the start of `someLogicStub` is NOT yet initiated (aka communicated to the server),
+    // At this point the start of `someLogicStub` is NOT yet initiated (aka not communicated to
-    // because nothing was awaited after the call to `ApplyTheLogicAsync(..)`.
+    // the server), because nothing was awaited after the call to `ApplyTheLogicAsync(..)`.
-    // The next command will both, actually initiate the start of `someLogicStub` AND await its completion:
+    // The next command will both, actually initiate the start of `someLogicStub`
+    // AND await its completion:

     ResultDataset resDat = await someLogicConclusion;
     // ...